paulofmandown/mister-discord-rpc/readme.md

 ## Notes / Known Issues

-- I don't think this will work with MiSTer SAM, the attract mode suite.
-SAM works by using a fixed file name to link to the random rom to play.
-So it will likely always show that fixed name instead of the rom that is playing.

 - If Discord closes while MiSTerDiscordRPC is running and re-opens, presence will be lost until a new Core or Rom is loaded or until MiSTerDiscordRPC is restarted.
 I'm open to suggestions on how to cleanly address that.